Brendan Carr: Telecommunications and business affairs

+Carr supports eliminating the National Television Ownership Rule, which prevents a single company from owning broadcast stations that reach more than 39% of TV households in the United States.

+Freedom of speech

 In response to an opinion column in The Washington Post by Mark Zuckerberg, the chief executive of Facebook, outlining his ideas for removing harmful content, Carr criticized Zuckerberg's call for government regulation as a violation of the First Amendment.
 He later praised Zuckerberg's "instincts" to show Trump's posts that amplified COVID-19 misinformation unaltered.
 Carr supported Trump's "Executive Order on Preventing Online Censorship" targeting Section 230 of the Communications Decency Act.
 As Trump's social media use was threatened by misinformation, including involving the 2020 election, he offered a conservative case for reinterpreting Section 230, reaffirming Pai's supposed ability to do so in October 2020.
 His arguments were later litigated by the editorial board at The Wall Street Journal, the Heritage Foundation, and senators Josh Hawley and Ted Cruz.
 After Trump named Carr as his chair of the FCC, he vowed to "dismantle the censorship cartel and restore free speech rights".